dangtuanhuy/assembla-to-jira-migration/README.md

 * unknown.user@example.org

 as defined in the `.env` file as `JIRA_API_UNKNOWN_USER`.

+A sanity check will also be made to ensure that the admin user defined as `JIRA_API_ADMIN_USER` in the `.env` file actually exists, is activated and belongs to both the `site-admins` and the `jira-administrators` groups.
+Otherwise, an error message is generated explaining that this needs to be corrected.

 IMPORTANT: Initially the users are created with the `password` equal to their username.
 This is needed in order for the migration to succeed because of certain user permissions required.
 Do NOT change until after the migration has been completed.